-- Expected to heavily contribute to green infrastructure by reinforcing existing and creation of new corridors to link and close gaps on the existing networks including for example biodiversity net gain and Local Nature Recovery - Minimise severance impact of road networks on wider green infrastructure - Existing wildlife value protected and enhanced through restoration and creation of new habitats - Variations in vegetation structure and topography to ensure habitat diversity and landscape effect - Appropriate footpaths and materials.
+- Expected to heavily contribute to green infrastructure by reinforcing existing and creation of new corridors to link and close gaps on the existing networks including for example biodiversity net gain and Local Nature Recovery - Minimise severance impact of road networks on wider green infrastructure - Existing wildlife value protected and enhanced through restoration and creation of new habitats - Variations in vegetation structure and topography to ensure habitat diversity and landscape effect - SUDS may count towards semi-natural provision only if they are publicly accessible and without restriction - Appropriate footpaths and materials.
 Main paths could be hard surfaced with loose fill material or simply marked by mowing where natural drainage is adequate.
 For wet areas, timber boardwalks should be installed - Fencing and gates/stiles installed as appropriate to reduce user pressure on zones of conservation importance - Interpretation signage installed as appropriate.